DUNE-DAQ/daq-buildtools/docs/README.md

 ### Working with more repos

 To work with more repos, add them to the `./sourcecode` subdirectory as we did with listrev.
 Be aware, though: if you're developing a new repo which itself depends on another new repo, daq-buildtools may not already know about this dependency.
-"New" in this context means "not found in /cvmfs/dunedaq.opensciencegrid.org/releases/dunedaq-v2.6.0/dbt-build-order.cmake".
+"New" in this context means "not found in `/cvmfs/dunedaq.opensciencegrid.org/releases/dunedaq-v2.6.0/dbt-build-order.cmake`".
 If this is the case, you have one of two options:

 * (Recommended) Add the names of your new packages to the `build_order` list found in `./sourcecode/dbt-build-order.cmake`, placing them in the list in the relative order in which you want them to be built.
 * First clone, build and install your new base repo, and THEN clone, build and install your other new repo which depends on your new base repo.

+Once you've added your repos and built them, you'll want to run `dbt-workarea-env --refresh` so the environment picks up their applications, libraries, etc.

+### Useful build options

 `dbt-build.sh` will by default skip CMake's config+generate stages and go straight to the build stage _unless_ either the `CMakeCache.txt` file isn't found in `./build` or you've just added a new repo to `./sourcecode`.
 If you want to remove all the contents of `./build` and run config+generate+build, all you need to do is add the `--clean` option, i.e.
 ```